 8. Debt to equity ratio

-In the real estate sector, the debt to equity ratio is considered as the measure of ownership.
+In the real estate sector, the debt to equity ratio is considered the measure of ownership.
 It helps determine how much property you own and the amount you have to pay for the debt.
 It is essential as it helps figure out the actual worth and clear picture of the investment.

 It tells you about the capital you have actually invested vs. the amount you have to pay for the investment.
-Thus, you will understand better about the amount you need to pay.
+Thus, you will understand better the amount you need to pay.

 9. Closing costs

 The closing cost is the total amount of payment you have to pay as real estate transaction fees.
 The cost will vary depending upon the area you are leaving, the property you have purchased, and the type of loan you have chosen to fund the investment.

 There are different costs associated with inspection loans, origination, title transfer, etc. You must consider the closing costs meaning the budget to have enough cash on hand for the purchase.